 The Society is a registered charity.
 We are non-

-Our next meeting is on Tuesday 9 September.
-We meet at the Wilmot Street Centre,
+Our next meeting is on Tuesday 14 October.
+We meet at the Wilmot Street Centre, Heanor,

-Heanor, at 7.30pm on the second Tuesday of each month from September to May (if you
+at 7.30pm on the second Tuesday of each month from September to May (if you don’t

-don’t know where this is, there is a map on the Contact page).
-The September meeting
+know where this is, there is a map on the Contact page).
+The October meeting is a

 As with all our meetings, entry is free -

 On the slideshow below, you can click on any of the photographs for a larger image.